 A wide range of teaching and learning methods are utilised to enable all students to actively engage throughout the course.
 Using the principles of inclusive curriculum design, they are carefully planned to suit the content and learning outcomes of modules and include lectures, workshops, skills teaching in laboratories, student-led seminars, debates, on-line activities, artwork, work-based and problem-based learning.
 Those utilised in previous programmes with proven effectiveness and positive evaluations have been retained and new approaches developed.
 This variety of learning methodologies enables students to engage fully with the curriculum and to develop their understanding and skills.

 The principles of critical thinking and evidence-based practice are embedded within the midwifery programmes.
 A bespoke, critical-thinking toolkit has been devised to support students’ development of the key characteristics necessary for contemporary midwifery practice.
 Likewise a ‘ways of knowing’ thread is integrated into all modules to ensure the assimilation of research knowledge and its application to practice is emphasised throughout the programme.
 This element of the curricula is co-ordinated by an allocated thread lead, who has research expertise, to ensure that the thread is integrated, coherent and relevant.

+The MMid programme provides additional support and resources necessary for students to develop the advanced scholarship required at postgraduate level.
+Activities designed to enhance these capabilities are provided throughout the programme, but especially during the final year to ensure postgraduate students are able to demonstrate the attributes required of Master’s graduates.
+These activities will include seminars, additional tutorial support and guided learning, as well as regular meetings with the Postgraduate Lead Tutor to review progress and engagement.

 An inclusive, technology-enhanced approach to learning is a key component of the programme.
 The use of blended learning opportunities supports students learning at their own pace, revisiting topics as necessary and engaging with academic staff in a convenient and time-efficient way.
 The virtual learning environment (VLE) Canvas is utilised extensively to support students’ learning experience.
 Information regarding the programme, modules and learning materials are available via the desktop site or mobile app.
 Learning resources are embedded within the VLE to enhance students’ learning opportunities.
 These include: films to illustrate and develop concepts raised in lectures, electronic workbooks to support anatomy and physiology sessions, digital reading lists offering e-book access recommended reading materials.
 Recordings of lectures are also used to enable students to review and clarify concepts.